laravel/docs/billing.md

         'custom_option' => $value,
     ]);

+You can also use the single charge method even if you aren't working with Stripe customers.
+For example, when you're capturing donations:

+    use App\User;

+    $stripeCharge = (new User)->charge(100, $paymentMethod);

 The `charge` method will throw an exception if the charge fails.
 If the charge is successful, an instance of `Laravel\Cashier\Payment` will be returned from the method:

     try {